chromealex/ecs/Docs/Manual-UpdatingViews.md

     }

     // By default ApplyStateJob will be called from a job
-    // If jobs are turned off for this provider or globaly, it will be called inside the main thread. public override void ApplyStateJob(float deltaTime, bool immediately) {
+    // If jobs are turned off for this provider or globally, it will be called inside the main thread. public override void ApplyStateJob(float deltaTime, bool immediately) {

         // Getting root data